openhie/openinfoman-fhir/README.md

 * CSD Provider as FHIR practitioner
 * CSD Faciltiy as FHIR location
 * CSD Organization as FHIR organization
+* CSD Facilities in a Organizational Hierarchy as FHIR ValueSets appropriately composed of each other

 Prerequisites
 =============